abdulmukit98/abdulmukit98.github.io/README.md

 ### embeds
-    need a parent element with * embed-responsive * used for iframe, embed, video and objcec element
+    need a parent element with "embed-responsive"
+    used for iframe, embed, video and objcec element

     <div class="embed-responsive embed-responsive-16by9">